Use Access Grants to Access Resources#

 Read and Write Non-RDF Files#

-If the requestor has an access grant VC that allows the requestor to write a non-RDF file (e.g., .pdf, .jpeg, etc.), the requestor can:
+If the requestor has an access grant that allows the requestor to perform read/write operations on a non-RDF file (e.g., .pdf, .jpeg, etc.), the requestor can use the appropriate @inrupt/solid-client-access-grants read and write APIs; for example:

 The authenticated session must use Bearer token type.
 See Specify Bearer Token Type for Session for details.